Chilaquiles Recipe (Chilaquiles Rojos)

 Here’s a recipe – How to Make Homemade Queso Blanco.
 Awesome stuff!

-I hope you enjoy your chilaquiles!
+I hope you enjoy your chilaquiles rojos, my friends!
 This is my favorite chilaquiles recipe made with red sauce.

 - Big Batch the Sauce.
 Make an extra large batch of the Ancho Chili Sauce and store it in the refrigerator in a sealed container.
 You can use it for many other recipes through the week.